LED Light Bulbs - Why Should You Switch?

 The 21st century: what a time to be alive!
 Home cinemas, cheap air travel and drive-thru burger joints have blessed the lives of many, while simultaneously giving the planet a bit of a kicking.
 So, what to do?
 What if you want to enjoy the pleasures of modern life without having to lie awake at night, worrying about the toxic inheritance we'll be passing down to our grandkids?

 Well, there are dozens of ways to make little tweaks and changes in everyday life, and one of these subtle switch-ups comes in the form of lighting.
 Call it a serious light bulb moment, if you will.

 Hey there!
 Before you cut your electricity wires and buy a thousand tealight candles from Ikea, be assured that this change is both virtuous and convenient - and it won't put you at a greater risk of a house-fire.
 That's always a bonus, eh?

 The LED light bulb (LED standing for light-emitting diode) is the future of lighting, and constitutes a positive change that all of us could make tomorrow without any negative effects.
 Here's the LED lowdown:

 Saving the planet

-Whether you have halogen or incandescent bulbs in your fittings right now, they are using 10 times the amount of energy that an LED bulb could.
+Whether you have halogen or incandescent bulbs in your fittings right now, they are using up to 10 times the amount of energy that an LED bulb could.
 TEN TIMES!
 Filament bulbs need to make a whole load of heat to work, which is all wasted energy.
 LED bulbs cut out the middle-man, getting straight to the business of making light.
 How many bulbs are in your home?
 Your street?
 Your city?
 Now imagine if all that power consumption was reduced by 90%.
 Pretty great, I'm sure you'll agree.

 Cheap as chips